 - Engage with faculty and peers in a mix of scheduled, real-time, and on-demand learning

 - Develop the skills to work independently and as part of a collaborative team to solve real-world problems

 - Establish your professional communication skills through researching, reflecting, and presenting your learning

 - Have flexibility to manage school, family, work and other commitments

-- Find out how your program will be delivered this fall.
+- Find out how your program will be delivered.